-Historically, HIV hit the gay community in the UK first and hardest.
-For the first 17 years of the epidemic, the highest number of new diagnoses of HIV were among gay men and men who have sex with men (MSM).
+Historically, HIV hit the gay and bisexual community in the UK first and hardest.
+For the first 17 years of the epidemic, the highest number of new diagnoses of HIV were among gay men and bisexual men.

 That changed in 1999 when the number of heterosexually acquired diagnoses overtook those among MSM.

 However, this was mostly linked to heterosexuals acquiring HIV outside the UK and the majority of these infections were among black Africans who had acquired HIV in sub-Saharan Africa.

 In 2011 the situation reversed again with gay and bisexual men having the highest number of new infections.

 Gay and bisexual men, have been, and still are, the group at highest risk of being infected in the UK.

 There has been a steady rise in the number of new diagnoses in gay and bisexual men since 2000, after a plateau in the 1990s.
 It reached an all-time peak in 2014 with 3,360 new diagnoses, the highest ever reported.

 2016, however, has seen for the first time in three decades, since the start of the epidemic, a decline in new diagnoses among gay and bisexual men.
 In one year alone there has been a 21% decline since the end of 2015 (3,750 in 2015 to 2,180 in 2016).
 The decline was mostly contributed to five London clinics, delivering high levels of testing, particularly for men at high risk, and earlier commencement of anti-retroviral therapy (ART) at diagnosis.